HolyJoey/Holys-Overlay-V2/README.md

 - Objes Pool
 - Pickup Pool

-Old version used a lib that now doesnt work anymore as i intended so now using another way to achieve this.
+Old version used a lib that now doesnt work anymore exactly as i intended so now using another way to achieve this.
+Looks a bit different now so use the one you like most.
 Removed player window due it not being used.